acumos/system-integration/docs/z2a/installation-guide.rst

 * deployment of Acumos noncore and core components on an existing Kubernetes cluster.

-The second process flow is a new `z2a` process flow targeting a pre-built Kubernetes cluster environments. (i.e. BYOC - Bring Your Own Cluster)
+The second process flow is a new `z2a` process flow targeting a pre-built Kubernetes cluster environments (i.e. BYOC - Bring Your Own Cluster).

 Flow-2 Components
 ^^^^^^^^^^^^^^^^^